robertnunn/7DTD-Modlets/README.md

 - No Boiled Water Dysentery: Removes the chance for dysentery from boiled water.
 - Two Extra 4x4 Seats: Adds two seats to the back bumper of the 4x4.
 - Vehicles Enhanced: Increases speed and fuel efficiency for the 4x4, gyro, and motorcycle.
 Adds an extra seat to the motorcycle, two extra seats to the gyro.
-- Weapon Damage 5x: Multiplies all player (not zombie) entity weapon damage by 5.
+- Weapon Damage 5x: Multiplies all player (but not zombie) entity weapon damage by 5.

+## Works in progress
+- Faster Gyro Reverse: Trying to increase the gyrocopter's reverse speed when on the ground, to make maneuvering easier.
+- Vehicles Mods: Adds mods for vehicles.
+Currently vehicles have slots for mods, but no vehicle mods are currently implemented.